Three-slit experiments and quantum nonlocality: Observables and compatibility

 \section{Observables and compatibility}

 Suppose that third-order interference is ruled out, that the Hahn-Jordan property holds and that squares are positive in the order-unit space $A$.
 Is each element in $A$ an observable then?
-An observable represents a measurable physical quantity and should lie in an associative commutative algebra, ideally in an algebra of real functions. \\[0,3 cm] It can indeed be shown that any associative commutative closed subalgebra of $A$ containing the order-unit $\mathbb{I}$ is an associative JB-algebra (JB-algebras are the Jordan analogue of the $C^{*}$ -algebras; see \cite{ref-Han}) and thus isomorphic to the algebra of continuous real functions on some compact Hausdorff space; this can be proved in the same way as a very similar result in Ref. \cite{ref-Nie1}.
+An observable represents a measurable physical quantity and should lie in an associative commutative algebra, ideally in an algebra of real functions. \\[0,3 cm] It can indeed be shown that any associative commutative closed subalgebra of $A$ containing the order-unit $\mathbb{I}$ is an associative JB-algebra (JB-algebras are the Jordan analogue of the $C^{*}$-algebras; see \cite{ref-Han}) and thus isomorphic to the algebra of continuous real functions on some compact Hausdorff space; this can be proved in the same way as a very similar result in Ref. \cite{ref-Nie1}.
 Therefore, only those elements of $A$ which generate an associative subalgebra represent observables. \\[0,3 cm] Simple examples are the elements having the shape $ \alpha_1 e_1 + \alpha_2 e_2 + ... + \alpha_n e_n $ with mutually orthogonal events $e_1 , e_2 , ..., e_n $ and real numbers $\alpha_1 , \alpha_2 , ..., \alpha_n$.
 Note that $ e_k \Box e_l = 0 $ for $k \neq l$ because of the orthogonality and that $ e_k \Box e_k = e_k $. \\[0,3 cm] Two observables are \textit{compatible} if they lie in a joint associative commutative subalgebra of $A$.
 The pair then behaves like two classical random variables and they are simultaneously measurable.
-This represents the strongest level in the hierarchy of different compatibility and comeasurability levels studied in
+This represents the strongest level in the hierarchy of different compatibility and comeasurability levels studied in Ref. \cite{ref-Nie3} for events (not for observables).
+There, this strong level was named `\textit{algebraic compatibility}.'
+Since the distinction among the different levels is not needed in the present paper, the tag `algebraic' is dropped here. \\[2 cm] A state is a positive linear functional $\rho$ on the order-unit space $A$ with $\rho (\mathbb{I}) = 1$, and $\rho(a)$ is the expectation value of an observable $a$ in $A$.
+For a compatible observable pair $a$ and $b$, $ a \Box b = b \Box a$ holds, the product itself is an observable and its expectation value $\rho(a\Box b)$ is a measure for the correlation of $a$ and $b$. \\[0,3 cm] With four observables $a_1, a_2, b_1, b_2 \in \left[-\mathbb{I},\mathbb{I} \right] $ such that $a_k$ and $b_l$ are compatible ($k,l = 1,2$), inequality (\ref{eq01}) yields that